This is the multi-page printable view of this section. Click here to print.

 6. Click “Save”.

 A boost glossary Boost Glossary Tab is a list of words that a speaker might say but are not common in the language the speaker is using.
-Adding a word to the boost glossary increases the likelihood that the word will be recongized correctly.
+Adding a word to the boost glossary increases the likelihood that the word will be recognized correctly.

 Good words to add to a boost glossary include unusual terminology for your organization, such as the names of people, products, and groups.
 Acronyms are also good candidates for a glossary.